irarainey/vscode-language-server-boilerplate/README.md

 # Visual Studio Code Language Server Extension

-This project is a sample language server extension for Visual Studio Code.
-It provides language support for JavaScript files and can be used as a starter project for your own language server extension.
+This project is a bare bones language server extension example for Visual Studio Code.
+It provides language support for JavaScript files and can be used as a boilerplate project for your own language server extension.

 ## Prerequisites